EmadHelmi/steganalysis/analysis/Catalyst Kernels/README.md

 ### BOSSbase_1.01

+You can download the raw dataset from this [link](http://agents.fel.cvut.cz/stegodata/BossBase-1.01-cover.tar.bz2).

 - Embedded with `wow` algorithm and embedding rates: `0.8`, `0.4`, `0.2` and `0.1`
 - Embedded with `s-uniward` algorithm and embedding rates: `0.8`, `0.4`, `0.2` and `0.1`

 ### BOWS2OrigEp3

+You can download the raw dataset from this [link](http://bows2.ec-lille.fr/BOWS2OrigEp3.tgz).

 - Embedded with `wow` algorithm and embedding rates: `0.8`, `0.4`, `0.2` and `0.1`
 - Embedded with `s-uniward` algorithm and embedding rates: `0.8`, `0.4`, `0.2` and `0.1`